nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 You can do so using the module code or the module name.
 The module to be added could be in the existing list of available modules or not.\
-If you add a module which is in the list of available modules, then when you input code or name, the output will show both code and name of this module.
+If you add a module which is in the list of available modules, then when you input code or name, the output will show both code and name of this module.\
+You can add modules whose grades are `F` or `CU` to a specific semester again.

 ##### 3.2.2 Based on module code
 Format: `add id/[module code] s/[semester] mc/[credit]`